Mr Allah Nawaz is studying at Anaheim University.

 To counter the Chinese string of pearl strategy, India is focusing on the same sort of encircling strategy.
 India established the Chabahar port in Iran to nullify the Gwadar impact, but the objectives are yet to be achieved.
 The development of the fifth naval command centre in the Andaman and Nicobar islands is aimed to secure the Bay of Bengal territories from Chinese adventures.

-Other important Indian bases included in this counter strategy are the Changi base of Singapore, the Sabang base on the northern tip of Indonesia, the Duqm base in Oman, and the base in the Assumption Island in Seychelles.
+Other important Indian bases included in this counter strategy are the Changi base in Singapore, the Sabang base on the northern tip of Indonesia, the Duqm base in Oman, and the base on Assumption Island in Seychelles.

 Double Fish Hook Strategy